For information about the Department of Justice and Community Safety you can view:

 The department and its Secretary are responsible to the ministers who cover the following portfolios:

 - The Hon.
-Lisa Neville MP, Minister for Police and Emergency Services
+Danny Pearson MP, Acting Minister for Police and Emergency Services

 - The Hon.
 Natalie Hutchins MP, Minister for Crime Prevention, Minister for Corrections, Minister for Youth Justice, Minister for Victim Support